Instruction

 - The `Nearest` resizing algorithm can be up to **five times faster** than other methods but may produce worse results.

-### **Similar Video Finder**
+### Similar Videos

-- Extracting several frames from video
+- Extracts several frames

-- Generating perceptual hashes for each frame
+- Generates perceptual hashes for each frame

-- Groups of similar videos are returned as results
+- Groups similar videos in results

 ### Broken Files